 - A: Scleral contact lenses are rigid gas-permeable lenses with a larger diameter than standard hard and soft lenses.
 They vault over the cornea and rest on the white part of the eye, putting no pressure on the sensitive corneal tissue.
 Scleral contact lenses provide ultra-clear vision combined with all-day comfort and are a successful option for hard-to-fit contact lens patients.

 - A: Scleral lenses are prescribed to patients with keratoconus, severe dry eye syndrome, corneal abnormalities and high astigmatism, as well as those with post-LASIK vision problems.
 Because scleral lenses support ocular healing, they are also used by patients who’ve sustained ocular traumas, including chemical burns.
-Contact us to find out if scleral lenses can benefit your eyes and lifestyle.
+Contact us to find out whether scleral lenses could improve your eye health and vision.